seitzquest/multimodal-ai/README.md

 - Evaluation of different architecture models' performance​ (only transformer-based triplet-decoder approaches were used in this study).
 - Quantitative evaluation of patch strategies ​(especially minimal patch strategy).
 - Training for object transplanting robustness.

+## About
+This repository contains the code needed for preprocessing the [Visual Genome dataset](https://homes.cs.washington.edu/~ranjay/visualgenome/index.html).

 ## Requirements
 There are some requirements needed to run the code in this repository, using conda is the easiest way.